 The temptation is to skip description and jump straight to machine learning.
 Nearly every paper in the field does.
-But looking at the data first matters, because what we see challenges assumptions about what fraud looks like.
+But looking at the data first matters, because what we see challenges assumptions about what fraud looks like in billing records.

 Building a Provider Profile